 Our world is hyper-connected, and these connections create massive complexity.
 As human beings, we are also complex organisms with highly complex natures.
-This complexity, in turn, leads to a world that is
+This combination gives rise to a world that is

 What’s the response?